-For my boys, I try telling stories about diggers and dump trucks, simple problem-and-solution stories, or other things that are mildly interesting for their age group.
+For my boys, they prefer me to tell stories about diggers and dump trucks, simple problem-and-solution stories, or other things that are mildly interesting for their age group.
 The point is to keep the excitement at an absolute zero.
 At this point, the kids need to be ready to drop off to sleep.

 This is a special concern when parents are away.
 A simple change in circumstances, especially around bedtime, can make the child’s mind race with uncertainties.
 They’ve learned to trust that their parents will take care of them, and you might be viewed as a bit of a question mark when it comes to your ability to scour the room for monsters and bugs.

 One thing that’s really important is to avoid trying to diminish or dismiss their fears.
 Acknowledge them, talk about them briefly, and discuss solutions.

 For example, for some younger kids, telling the story of the three little pigs at bedtime might make it difficult for them to relax and go to sleep because all they can think of might be the big bad wolf.

 Whatever their fear is, acknowledge it.
 Try to equip them to deal with it confidently.
 This might mean giving them a special object or telling another calm, short story incorporating an example of another little child who learned how to make the problem go away.
 This can take a little creativity, but it’s a great way to calm their minds and help them get to sleep.

 If the kids were overstimulated during the day, it could definitely make sleep more of a challenge.

 For example, when babies learn to crawl, they’re known to have a few terrible nights of sleep.
 This is just because they can’t stop thinking about it; they’re wired and consumed with this newfound ability.